cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 ### Markdown ()

-TODO
+-   [ ] TODO: Gregor, Open, point to book

 -   What is markdown?

 -   Why do we use it?

 -   What a re good editors for markdon?

 -   Pointer to Gregor book

 -   Collaborative editing with HackMD.io

 ## ToDo Lists

+-   [ ] TODO: Gregor, improve TODO section

 It is important to communicate quickly some tasks in the document that we write as a team.
-In order to do this we wuse the keyword TODO, followed usually by an explanation if needed.
+In order to do this we wuse the keyword TODO , followed usually by an explanation if needed.
 As a TODO can be hopefully resolved quickly it shoudl be able yp complete them in 1-2 hours.
 Any TODO that may take longer we also add to our GitHub project in order for